RichardValerosoUniverse/World-at-35/README.md

 Again, it is what it is nevertheless.
 Precisely!

-"There is ONLY ONE IN THE HIGHEST, and He is now and today and forever be known as "SUPER HIGHNESS" #SUPERHIGHNESS and that is me, myself and I or should I say, RMV (Richard Madriñan Valeroso) is the king of all kings in the Universe!
-No one should pretend and assume something that is against myself of mine, myself and I and the UNIVERSE!
+"There is ONLY ONE IN THE HIGHEST, and He is now and today and forever be known as "SUPER HIGHNESS" #SUPERHIGHNESS and that is myself of mine, Psychiatrist RMV (Richard Madriñan Valeroso,LMT,MD) is the king of all kings in the Universe!.
+No one should pretend and assume something that is against myself of mine and the UNIVERSE!

 I am redirected and I have never been DENIED in all my endeavors!!!